simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_is_gridded.rst

 Returns True if the specified variable represents a gridded product; otherwise returns False.
-For instance, model outputs or satellite products in form of structured arrays are considered gridded products, while underway cruise measurements with irregular spatial or temporal resolutions are considered "sparse" products.
+For instance, model outputs or satellite products in the form of structured arrays are considered gridded products, while underway cruise measurements with irregular spatial or temporal resolutions are considered "sparse" products.

     :Parameters:
         **tableName: string**